 Diagnosing sepsis is not an easy task as there is no particular symptom or sign that are directly related to the disease.
-Doctors doubt sepsis when the patient exhibit more than two infections or related signs.
-Thus, the diagnosis of sepsis needs a high level of suspicion, through the study of history and physic of the person, appropriate laboratory checkups, and close follow-up of hemodynamic status of the patient.
+Doctors doubt sepsis when the patient exhibits more than two infections or related signs.
+Thus, the diagnosis of sepsis needs a high level of suspicion, through the study of history and physic of the person, appropriate laboratory checkups, and close follow-up of the hemodynamic status of the patient.

-Evaluation of Symptoms
+Evaluation of symptoms

-Evaluation of Patient History
+Evaluation of patient history

-- Whether the infection that caused sepsis was community acquired.
+- Whether the infection that caused sepsis was community-acquired

 - C-reactive protein (CRP) test: C-reactive protein is an indication of inflammation in the body.